 Both tracks are a ton of fun besides.
-To shout out Nicky Hopkins again, he really makes them, particularly “Rocks Off,” which has a piano riff to rival any (and those horns).
+To shout out Nicky Hopkins again, he really makes them, particularly “Rocks Off,” whose piano riff rivals any (and those horns).
 If nothing else, the track would be brilliant simply for the line “The sunshine bores the daylights out of me.”
 I think it’s a contender for all-time best album opener.
 But I digress, which I really can’t afford to do at this late hour.

 Another, sadder, component of the history they were collectively accruing was the need for closure in regards to the trials they had survived while others had not.
 Three years after Brian drowned, “Shine a Light” appeared as Exile‘s penultimate track.
 It was a tribute to him and to his bandmates’ affection for him despite how difficult and distant he could sometimes be.
 It reduces me to sobs every time; it’s laced with haunting imagery, and if the dam hasn’t burst by the verse about the angels, the line “Thought I heard one sigh for you” finishes me off without fail.
 Certain vocal effects even mimic submersion in water.
 I’m reminded of a friend who drowned when we were teenagers, the first peer of mine to die, how his body looked at the wake.
 I’m reminded of a host of people who aren’t physically dead but who have been estranged from me over time, whom I still wish the best.
 And I’m reminded of Brian himself, for reasons I’ll delve into next time.
 Heavy themes.